jacobsomer/Modern-Portfolio-Theory-and-LSTMs/README.md

 ![](NVDA_Daily.png)

 A first order observation of this time series (which applies to most assets on the NYSE) is that there is an exponential growth pattern to the price.
-I accounted this by log transforming the data before feeding it to the LSTM :
+I accounted this by log transforming the data before feeding it to the LSTM (lines 193 in Forecast.py):
 ```
 2**predictNextDay(list(map(lambda x: np.log2(x), np.array(j[0])))
 ```